-The human circulatory system includes the cardiovascular and lymphatic systems, two networks that play complementary roles.
-As you may recall from a high school biology class, the cardiovascular system consists of arteries and veins.
-Arteries transfer blood, enriched with oxygen and fuel, to cells.
-Veins return blood, carrying carbon dioxide, back to the lungs.
+The human circulatory system comprises the cardiovascular and lymphatic systems, two networks that play complementary roles.
+As you may remember from high school biology, the cardiovascular system consists of arteries and veins.
+Arteries transfer oxygen- and nutrient-rich blood to cells, while veins return blood carrying carbon dioxide back to the lungs.

-The lymphatic system is a nearly parallel structure and plays a critical role in the body’s immune system.
-The lymphatic system moves lymph between tissue and the bloodstream via lymph ducts, lymph nodes, lymph vessels and organs.
-It also includes adenoids, the spleen, the thymus and tonsils.
+The lymphatic system, a nearly parallel structure, plays a critical role in the body's immune system.
+It moves lymph between tissue and the bloodstream via lymph ducts, lymph nodes, lymph vessels, and organs, including adenoids, the spleen, the thymus, and tonsils.

 - Lymph: a clear-to-white fluid made up of white blood cells that attack bacteria found in the bloodstream.
 Lymph can also be found in the intestines (chyle), where they hold proteins and fats.

 - Lymph Nodes (Lymph Glands): are found throughout the human body (behind breast tissue, arm tissue, leg tissue, etc.) and are linked together through lymphatic vessels.
 Lymph nodes screen and/or remove foreign substances (for example, substances secreted from bacteria, called antigens).

 If the lymph nodes detect an unrecognizable substance they will create an antibody, which flows in blood circulation to target and destroy the foreign material in cells throughout the body.

 Swollen lymph nodes indicate they are producing infection-fighting white blood cells to combat a recognized threat to the body.
 The threat can range from relatively trivial issues like a cold or throat infection to more serious conditions like cancer.
 Understanding the health of the lymphatic system is crucial in diagnosing, prognosticating, and treating cancer tumors.